 Anders Sandberg – Blooming the Space of Intelligence and Value [Worthy Successor Series, Episode 3]

-This week Anders Sandberg joins us on The Trajectory for episode 2 of the Worthy Successor series.
+This week Anders Sandberg joins us on The Trajectory for episode 3 of the Worthy Successor series.
 Anders – famously with the Future of Humanity Institute at Oxford for nearly 20 years – has a PhD in Computational Neuroscience and now serves as a Researcher at the Mimir Center for Long-Term Futures Research.

 In this episode, he shares his take on what it means to “explore and expand value” – and how humanity might calibrate AGI’s emergence to help to ensure that such value is explored.
+Anders touches on the idea of moral value in ways few thinkers can – and this episode unpacked a lot of what might make artificial superintelligent life worth creating.

-I hope you enjoy this conversation with Anders Sandberg
+I hope you enjoy this conversation with Anders Sandberg:

 Below, we’ll explore the core take-aways from the interview with Anders including his list of Worthy Successor criteria, and his ideas about how to best leverage governance to improve the likelihood that whatever we create is, in fact, worthy.